Revisiting derived crystalline cohomology: Introduction

 Moreover, this mild assumption is not needed if we are only interested in associated graded pieces of the PD-filtration, which answers a question of Illusie {\cite[VIII.~Ques~2.2.4.2]{Illusie1972}}:

-\begin{theorem*}[\Cref{prop:comp-PDFil-equiv-qreg,prop:qreg-assoc-gr-pd}] Let $A$ be an $\mathbb{F}_p$-algebra, $I \subseteq A$ a quasiregular ideal.
-Then there is a canonical comparison map from the animated PD-envelope to the classical PD-envelope of $(A, I)$ compatible with PD-filtrations which induces equivalences on associated graded pieces.
-Furthermore, these associated graded pieces are given by the divided powers of $I / I^2$ over $A / I$. \end{theorem*}
+\begin{theorem}[\Cref{prop:comp-PDFil-equiv-qreg,prop:qreg-assoc-gr-pd}] Let $A$ be an $\mathbb{F}_p$-algebra, $I \subseteq A$ a quasiregular ideal.
+Then there is a canonical comparison map from the animated PD-envelope to the classical PD-envelope $(B, J, \gamma)$ of $(A, I)$ compatible with PD-filtrations which induces equivalences on associated graded pieces.
+Furthermore, these associated graded pieces $\tmop{gr}_{\tmop{PD}}^{\ast} B$, as a graded commutative ring, are given by the free divided power $A / I$-algebra $\Gamma_{A / I}^{\ast} (I / I^2)$ generated by the $A / I$-module $I / I^2$. \end{theorem}

 The key point is that animated PD-envelopes admit natural PD-filtrations of which we can control the associated graded pieces (\Cref{prop:comp-PDFil-equiv-qreg}).

 Based on animated PD-pairs, we develop a theory of {\tmdfn{derived crystalline cohomology}} (\Cref{def:deriv-crys-cohomol}) based on a technical construction called {\tmdfn{derived de Rham cohomology of a map of animated PD-pairs}} (\Cref{def:deriv-dR-pdpair}) which generalizes the derived de Rham cohomology of a map of animated rings.
 In other words, our derived crystalline cohomology should be understood as a variant of derived de Rham cohomology, not site-theoretic cohomology.
 These functors preserve small colimits by \Cref{prop:deriv-crys-coh-preserv-colim,lem:dR-preserv-colim}, therefore formal properties such as base change compatibility and ``Künneth'' formula hold (\Cref{cor:crys-coh-base-chg,cor:crys-coh-symm-mon,cor:crys-coh-transitive}).